Property Saviour logo

 • Subsidence may not be covered under your policy

-• Problem existed prior to you purchasing the policy
+• The structural problem existed before you purchased the policy

 • It is settlement and not subsidence.

-It can be a real battle trying to get insurance companies to accept liability.
+Trying to get insurance companies to accept liability can be a real battle.
 It can be a very stressful experience.
 Even if you are successful, they would want you to pay £1,000 excess to cover the cost of any repairs.
-You might wish to consider hiring a loss assessor to help with your claim.
+You might consider hiring a loss assessor to help with your claim.

 If need to sell a home with structural issues, it is best to sell to a cash buyer such as Property Saviour.
 We’ll save you the hassle of putting up property for sale with an agent.